Edgio/hyperion/spec.md

 Anywhere a **URI** is specified, it must adhere to the following rules:

 * **MUST** be a valid URI.
-* **MAY** contain all query string parameters and fragements used to retrieve that node or resource.
+* **MAY** contain all query string parameters and fragments used to retrieve that node or resource.
-* **SHOULD** be relative path as its sometimes difficult for servers to construct an absolute path reliably.
+* **SHOULD** be relative path as it's sometimes difficult for servers to construct an absolute path reliably.
 * **SHOULD** use `-` or hyphen as delimiter for words within the path.
 * **SHOULD** use `camelCase` for query string parameters.